With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Learn MoreNational Youth Advocate Program Inc is a mental health facility in Fairmont, WV, located at 14 East Grafton Road, 26554 zip code area.
 National Youth Advocate Program Inc provides outpatient treatment.
-National Youth Advocate Program Inc provides trauma therapy, cognitive behavioral therapy and behavior modification to adults, seniors 65 or older and young adults.
+National Youth Advocate Program Inc provides dialectical behavior therapy, couples/family therapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
 National Youth Advocate Program Inc also supports people with trauma.
-Additional services offered by National Youth Advocate Program Inc consist of family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Additional services offered by National Youth Advocate Program Inc consist of family psychoeducation, case management and intensive case management.

 Learn MoreYale Academy Llc Level Ii Residential Sa And Bh is one of mental health facilities in Fairmont, West Virginia, located at 9 Crosswind Drive, 26554 zip code.
-Yale Academy Llc Level Ii Residential Sa And Bh provides residential treatment and telemedicine/telehealth.
-Yale Academy Llc Level Ii Residential Sa And Bh provides dialectical behavior therapy, behavior modification and couples/family therapy to children / adolescents.
+Yale Academy Llc Level Ii Residential Sa And Bh provides telemedicine/telehealth and residential treatment.
+Yale Academy Llc Level Ii Residential Sa And Bh provides psychotropic medication, behavior modification and cognitive behavioral therapy to children / adolescents.
 Yale Academy Llc Level Ii Residential Sa And Bh also supports people requiring dual diagnosis treatment.
 Additional services provided at Yale Academy Llc Level Ii Residential Sa And Bh include case management and education services.

 Learn MoreValley Comprehensive Cmhc Inc is a mental health clinic in Kingwood, WV, located at 202 Tunnelton Street, 26537 zip code area.
-Valley Comprehensive Cmhc Inc provides telemedicine/telehealth and outpatient treatment.
-Valley Comprehensive Cmhc Inc offers trauma therapy, group therapy and activity therapy to adults, seniors 65 or older and children / adolescents.
-Additional services offered at Valley Comprehensive Cmhc Inc include suicide prevention services, assertive community treatment and intensive case management.
+Valley Comprehensive Cmhc Inc provides outpatient treatment and telemedicine/telehealth.
+Valley Comprehensive Cmhc Inc offers group therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
+Additional services offered at Valley Comprehensive Cmhc Inc include assertive community treatment, supported employment and intensive case management.

 Learn MoreCall (855) 802-1592 for 24/7 help with dual diagnosis treatment.